 Lantana’s breakfast and lunch menus (served until 11.40am and 3.30pm respectively) are wholesome and delicious; if you’re looking for something to keep you going until dinner time, you’ll find it here (their top-notch coffee should help too of course!).
 It’s got all the modern favourites; avocado on sourdough, vegan-friendly nourish bowls and pulled pork baps for the meat-eaters.
 The overriding feature of their food is its multicultural influence; from schnitzels to shawarmas (both fully explained on the menu), you can get a taste of something new every time you come here.

-If you’re a member of the A-List and staying at our nearby Shoreditch or Liverpool Street hotels (the latter being only a 12-minute walk away), you’ll get 25% off food at Lantana from Monday-Friday (between 6pm-10pm).
+If you’re a member of the A-List and staying at our nearby Shoreditch hotel or Liverpool Street hotel (the latter being only a 12-minute walk away), you’ll get 25% off food at Lantana from Monday-Friday (between 6pm-10pm).
 You’ll also get a complimentary hot drink with your meal from 9am-4pm on Saturdays and Sundays – that’s got to make working over the weekend a little easier to swallow!

 24 Crossrail Place